upstarter/automata/README.md

 4. If your not sure how to do something, rather than do a hack, put a skeleton in place and submit a PR so a more senior engineer can provide guidance.

 #### Coding Standards
-1. Write defensively.
-Always think about what can go wrong, what will happen on invalid input, and what might fail, which will help you catch many bugs before they happen.

-#### PR Review Standards
 1. No shortcuts or Rush Jobs.
 Quality is job #1.
 We are creating something of very high quality, built to stand the test of time.
 Strive for 0% technical debt (the best kind of debt).
 Frameworks are poorly suited to “agile” practices, since they require foresight and a lot of generic capabilities.
 Today's emphasis on “agile” development is predicated on the developer's ignorance of what is required.
 Frameworks cannot be developed in that manner, since they are generic and devoid of ultimate functionality.
 They are all about potential, not actual end-user functionality.
 If you don't know the best way to do something, ask a core team member, or reach out to the very helpful Elixir community.
 See the [list of resources](#help).
+1. Always think about what can go wrong, what will happen on invalid input, and what might fail, which will help you catch many bugs before they happen.

+#### PR Review Standards

-2. Code Reviews by core team members are required before merging and must be escalated if there is even the slightest concern of a design/logic flaw or incomplete testing.
+1. Code Reviews by core team members are required before merging and must be escalated if there is even the slightest concern of a design/logic flaw or incomplete testing.
 Imagine your building a rocket to mars and putting you and your family on it.
 Would you commmit that spaghetti code now?
 4. Every PR should have test coverage unless it is a trivial change or is approved by 2 core team members or designated reviewers.
-5. The BD ([BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)) — [upstarter](https://github.com/upstarter), is a major [stickler](https://dictionary.cambridge.org/us/dictionary/english/stickler) when it comes to architecture, design, code quality, proper abstractions, and attention to detail.
+5. The ([BD](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)) — [upstarter](https://github.com/upstarter), is a major [stickler](https://dictionary.cambridge.org/us/dictionary/english/stickler) when it comes to architecture, design, code quality, proper abstractions, and attention to detail.
 Be warned and feel entirely free to keep him informed of his failures to follow his own strict quality requirements. 😉

 #### Testing Standards